Earthmoving Machine Operator

 Earthmoving machine operators:

-- usually work up to 55 hours a week in summer and dry periods, and shorter hours during winter and in the wet.
-They often do shift work or work weekends, and may be on call
+- usually work up to 55 hours a week in summer and dry periods, and shorter hours during winter and wet periods.
+They may do shift work, be on call, and work weekends

-- work outdoors on building sites, roads, quarries and other areas where earth is being moved
+- work outdoors at building sites, roads, quarries and other places where earth is being moved

 - work in most weather conditions